IOS

 -

-Custom values must use the JSON structured and primitive types: dictionary (object), array, string, number, and Boolean
+Must use the JSON structured and primitive types: dictionary (object), array, string, number, and Boolean